-- June 11-14, 2019 panel co-organizer Natural Catastrophes and Risk Management in the United States and presentation of the paper “Comprehensive-Risk” or “Flood-only”?
+- June 11-14, 2019 panel co-organizer Natural Catastrophes and Risk Management in the United States and paper “Comprehensive-Risk” or “Flood-only”?
 The Controversies surrounding the National Flood Insurance Program in the Wake of Hurricane Betsy (1965) at the conference Risk and the Insurance Business in History, Seville, Spain.

 - Interview with the History News Network (HNN) on "What I'm Reading" (March 25, 2019).